quarto-dev/quarto-vscode/README.md

 - Syntax highlighting for markdown and embedded languages
 - Commands and key-bindings for running cells and selected line(s)
-- Completion for embedded languages (e.g. Python, R, LaTeX, etc.)
+- Completion for embedded languages (e.g. Python, R, Julia, LaTeX, etc.)
 - Completion and diagnostics for project files and document/cell options
 - Quarto Assist panel for contextual help and math preview as you edit
 - Code snippets for common markdown constructs